Welcome to Bumblebees Class!

-We have a morning and afternoon nursery session (as well as a few children who complete full days) who are taught by Miss Marriott.
-Coral class is supported by Mrs Hole, Mrs Marks and Mrs Asplin who are our teaching assistants.
-Additional lunchtime support is provided by Miss Harris, Mrs McBride and Miss Cairns.
+We have a morning and afternoon nursery session (as well as a few children who complete full days) who are taught by Miss Marriott (Monday, Tuesday and Wednesday morning) and Mrs Gardiner (Wednesday afternoon, Thursday and Friday.
+Bumblebees class is supported by Mrs Hole, Mrs Marks, Miss Palmer and Mrs Asplin who are our teaching assistants.
+Additional lunchtime support is provided by Mrs McBride and Miss Cairns.
 All of the nursery staff are friendly and approachable so do feel free to come and talk to us about any questions or concerns you may have.

 The Nursery is bright and well equipped and the children make good use of our outside area with free flow access at all times.
 Young children learn best through play and our experienced early years practitioners provide the children with appropriate play and learning experiences to develop new skills.
 Initially these are focused on the prime areas of development-Personal, Social and Emotional Development, Communication and Language and Physical Development.
 Then as the children become settled the specific areas of development are incorporated into planning.